jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Anyone can make a Wikipedia article, so someone out there said, "the world needs to know" about this stuff.
 But, no one has ever thought that about your personal Darth Blockbuster.
 You haven't, have you?

 Ignore arrogant pricks.
 They're not even smart enough to realize their collecting and polishing participation trophies.
-Contributions to win the game of civlization is the only thing that makes people think; "the worlds needs to know".
+Now and always, its contributions to win the game of civlization that makes people think; "the worlds needs to know".

 ## New and Old Celebrities

 We celebrate the people we look up to.
 In the Industrial Age society, our celebrities were often decided for us.
 The era of mass-production only let a few people make movies, release albums, or get their names in the newspapers.

 Internet Age celebrities are different.
-While we can make fun of Instagram models, silly YouTubers, Twitter trolls, obscure podcasts, but at least in the Internet Age, people watch, listen, read what they want; which also means we celebrate who we want.
+While we can make fun of Instagram models, silly YouTubers, Twitter trolls, obscure podcasts but at least we can watch, listen, read who we want; which also means we celebrate who we want.
 Heck with no gates to overcome anyone can be a musician, artists, comedian or "celebrity."
 Personally, I follow people like Sailing La Vagabonde, Adam Savage’s Tested, The Joe Rogan Experience, Dave 2D, Kirsten Dirksen, Taylor Tries, largely because they're people doing cool stuff who'd never consider themselves celebrities.

 The next time you hear "celebritiy" ask yourself if they're one of yours.
 The Internet Age gives you that power.

 ## The Game of Civilization Life Cycle

 All lifeforms—from oak trees to otters—survive by growing into new areas, and then adapting to their new environment.
 The never ending game of civiliation also has life-cycle of growth and adaptation.
-The civilization that first masters the technology of a new age, usually spreads itself at the expense of others to slow to evolve.
+The civilization that first masters the technology of a new age, usually spreads itself at the expense of others slow to evolve.
 But eventually, just like in Nature, the spread of a civilization, leads to the adaption of new civilizations.

-You can see the rise of the British Empire during the Science Age, and adaption into different countries like the USA, Austrialia, South Africa, and Canada.
-It's a life-cycle we're always our civlization is—and will always be—apart of.
+In the video below, you can see the huge rise of the British Empire during the Science Age, and then the slow adaption into different countries like the USA, Austrialia, South Africa, and Canada.
+It's a life-cycle our civlization will always be apart of.
 Which means ruling philosophies eventually end; even if their supporters love to fight the inevitable.

 <div style="width:100%;height:0;padding-bottom:44%;position:relative;"><iframe src="https://giphy.com/embed/6psF6vcajCX7y" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/evolution-maps-cartography-6psF6vcajCX7y">via GIPHY</a></p>